-With handstick vacuum cleaners costing as much as $1,000, you’d hope they’ll last you a while!
-But like any vacuum, they are prone to problems.
-But before you throw your vacuum on the scrapheap and buy a new one, there are ways to help increase the longevity of your beloved cleaning machine, so you can still get your money’s worth!
+Dyson handstick vacuum cleaners aren’t cheap (costing as much as $1,000), so you’d hope they’ll last you a while!
+But like any vacuum, they are prone to problems, with the main one being the loss of suction power over time.
+But, before you throw your vacuum on the scrapheap and buy a new one, there are ways to help increase the longevity of your beloved cleaning machine to still get your money’s worth!
 Canstar Blue brings you a guide on what parts to replace and clean if your current Dyson vacuum is a little rundown and not up to scratch.

 Why is my Dyson vacuum not working properly?

 There are a number of reasons why your Dyson vacuum may have suffered a drop in performance levels, including:

 - Battery: no matter how long the vacuum is charged for, and despite being hung on the charging dock correctly, your vacuum won’t work for the recommended timeframe if the battery is on the fritz